-By two weeks prior to the allocation date of stock options and the payment date of shares, an issuing company is required to issue a public notice regarding such in a manner designated by its articles of incorporation (for listed companies, electronic announcement or posting in a daily newspaper is common, and for non-listed companies, posting in an official gazette is common).
+By two weeks prior to the allocation date of stock options (in case of stock options) and the payment date of shares (in case of restricted stock and stock compensation using a trust), an issuing company is required to issue a public notice regarding such in a manner designated by its articles of incorporation (for listed companies, electronic announcement or posting in a daily newspaper is common, and for non-listed companies, posting in an official gazette is common).
 This public notice can be replaced by individual notices to all shareholders.
 A company can, however, be exempted from this notice requirement if it files a registration statement or obtains a shareholders' resolution regarding the contemplated issuance.